golang/go/doc/godebug.md

 and the [go command documentation](/cmd/go#hdr-Build_and_test_caching).

 ### Go 1.24
+Go 1.24 made JSON marshaling consistent: custom marshalers ([`MarshalJSON`](/pkg/encoding/json#Marshaler) and [`MarshalText`](/pkg/encoding#TextMarshaler)) are now always called when appropriate no matter if their receivers are pointers or values even if the related data fields are non-addressable.
+This behavior can be reverted with the [`jsoninconsistentmarshal` setting](/pkg/encoding/json/#Marshal).

 Go 1.24 made XML marshaling consistent: custom marshalers ([`MarshalXML`](/pkg/encoding/xml#Marshaler), [`MarshalXMLAttr`](/pkg/encoding/xml#MarshalerAttr), [`MarshalText`](/pkg/encoding#TextMarshaler))
 are now always called when appropriate no matter if their receivers are pointers or values